A guide to child trailers

 Finally, here’s a nifty thing.
 Quite a few modern child trailers easily convert to a buggy or pushchair.
 So, once you have arrived at your destination, you don’t even need to disturb sleepers as you would do if they were in either a front or rear child bike seat.
 Simply attach the necessary accessories and push on.

-The only downside is you need to be strong and fit enough to tow a trailer, but if you start when your child is lighter you will gradually build strength as they grow.
+One downside is you need to be strong and fit enough to tow a trailer, but if you start when your child is lighter you will gradually build strength as they grow.
 Don't overdo it and listen to your body, especially if you are recovering from pregnancy and childbirth.

 There is one initial concern that prospective child trailers users always ask: 'aren’t trailers low, out of a driver’s eyesight and therefore potentially dangerous?'